uclaconditional/notes/november-meetup-2018.md

 ## Upcoming Events
 * Open Hours during Processing Community Day led by Hye Min
 * Zine Cart in Collaboration with [README](https://readme.gseis.ucla.edu/)
+	* For PCD we are going to build a cart with a few printed zines.
+Also a raspberry pi, touchscreen, and laser printer. the idea is that folks can select some documents to print on site, and bind.
+We will have some pre-printed (riso!) covers they can choose from.
 	* Looking for volunteers to work on software
 	* Looking for reading and zine suggestions
 	* Generative Cover Jam January 9th 12-2